 NOTE: When you are sewing acute angles, we recommend considering the “cross stitch” method described above.
 Because the acute point is so narrow, sewing across the pivot point with a stitch or two can be quite helpful.
 In addition, extra care and a slower speed is recommended because the raw edge can be stretchy (the exception to this would be if you are working with an interfaced piece like the point of a collar).

 - Trim the point and seam allowances.
 The acute angle trims in the same manner as an outward right angle.

 - The obtuse angle should be trimmed as more of a simple slope from the point down either side.

-- Obtuse angles turn right side out the easiest of all the angles, which makes sense because there’s more room at the point.
+- Obtuse angles are the easiest to turn right side out because there’s more room at the point.